PineauPaul/magmap_website/README.md

 # magmap_website
-Websote for the MagMap Project
+Website for the MagMap Project